 - Ask a colleague to complete the test and note any questions they have — those questions are the ones real clients will ask

-A template must be in Published status to create instances from it.
-While a template is in Draft, it is only visible to team members and cannot be used to invite clients.
+A checklist must be in Published status to send to clients.
+While a checklist is in Draft, it is only visible to team members and cannot be used to invite clients.

 Continue with